hackuser15/CS249/Final-Project/ReadMe.txt

-Steps for Stanford NER:
+Steps for Stanford NER(Needs Java version 1.8 or higher):

 1. Run the NER_Stanford_Compatible_Train.py file from the Source directory.
-2. Run the train_stanford_ner.bat file in StanfordNER directory to train the stanford NER model (If not windows, run the command java -cp ".;stanford-ner.jar;.\lib\*" edu.stanford.nlp.ie.crf.CRFClassifier -prop my_ner.prop
-)
+2. Run the shell script present in Scripts folder: stanford_train_model.sh(Please comment and uncomment as per OS).
 3. Run the NER_Stanford_Compatible_Test.py in source directory to create the test results.
 4. Copy query.py to the Jython home dir
 5. In query.py, modify the code lines number 13 & 14 by specifying the the absolute path as per your system to Final-Project/Lib/apache-lucene.jar &